FaserF/hassio-addons/vaultwarden/DOCS.md

 request_size_limit: 10485760
 ```

-**Note**: _This is just an example, don't copy and paste it!
-Create your own!_

 ### Option: `log_level`

-The `log_level` option controls the level of log output by the add-on and can
+Controls the verbosity of the logs.
-be changed to be more or less verbose, which might be useful when you are
-dealing with an unknown issue.
-Possible values are:

-- `trace`: Show every detail, like all called internal functions.
+- `info` (Default): Standard operational logs.
-- `debug`: Shows detailed debug information.
+- `debug`: Detailed logs for troubleshooting.
-- `info`: Normal (usually) interesting events.
-- `notice`: Mid-level informational message (more significant than `info` but not a `warning`).
-- `warning`: Exceptional occurrences that are not errors.
+- `warning`: Only show warnings and errors.
-- `error`: Runtime errors that do not require immediate action.
-- `fatal`: Something went terribly wrong.
-Add-on becomes unusable.

-Please note that each level automatically includes log messages from a
-more severe level, e.g., `debug` also shows `info` messages.
-By default,
-the `log_level` is set to `info`, which is the recommended setting unless
-you are troubleshooting.

 ### Option: `ssl`

-Enables/Disables SSL (HTTPS).
-Set it `true` to enable it, `false` otherwise.

-**Note**: _The SSL settings only apply to direct access.
-Home Assistant
-Ingress is fully supported and recommended for general use._

-### Option: `certfile`

-The certificate file to use for SSL.

-**Note**: _The file MUST be stored in `/ssl/`, which is the default_
+Enables/Disables SSL (HTTPS) for the internal Nginx server.
+- `true` (Default): Nginx will serve HTTPS.
+Requires `certfile` and `keyfile`.
+- `false`: Nginx will serve HTTP.
+Useful if you are behind another reverse proxy (like Nginx Proxy Manager) involving Home Assistant Ingress.

-### Option: `keyfile`
+### Option: `certfile` & `keyfile`

-The private key file to use for SSL.
+The certificate and private key files to use for SSL.

-**Note**: _The file MUST be stored in `/ssl/`, which is the default_
+- These files MUST be stored in your Home Assistant `/ssl/` directory.
+- Example: `fullchain.pem` and `privkey.pem`.

 ### Option: `request_size_limit`

-By default the API calls are limited to 10MB.
-This should be sufficient for
-most cases, however if you want to support large imports, this might be
-limiting you.
-On the other hand you might want to limit the request size to
-something smaller than that to prevent API abuse and possible DOS attack,
-especially if running with limited resources.

-To set the limit, you can use this setting: 10MB would be `10485760`.
+Limits the maximum size of a request (e.g., for file attachments).
+- Default: `10485760` (10 MB).

+---

+## 📂 Folder Usage

+The add-on uses the persistent storage to keep your data safe across restarts and updates.

+- **/data**: Stores the Vaultwarden SQLite database (`db.sqlite3`), config (`config.json`), and attachments.
+- **/ssl**: Read-only access to your SSL certificates.

+> [!TIP]
+> **Backup:** Home Assistant Snapshots automatically back up the `/data` folder.
+You generally don't need to do anything manually.

+---

+## 🌐 Network & Access

+### Ingress (Recommended)
+This add-on supports **Home Assistant Ingress**.
+You can access it securely via the Home Assistant sidebar without opening extra ports.
+- **Note:** Bitwarden clients (Mobile/Desktop) might **NOT** work with Ingress URL.
+Ingress is best for the Web Vault management.

+### Direct Access (Port 7277)
+To connect your **Bitwarden Apps** (Mobile/Desktop), you usually need direct access.
+1. Map the container port `80` (or `7277`) to a host port (e.g., `7277`) in the add-on configuration "Network" section.
+2. Your Server URL will be: `https://<your-ha-ip>:7277`.
+3.  **HTTPS is required** by Bitwarden clients for security.
+Ensure you have SSL configured!

+---

+## 🔧 Troubleshooting

+### "Browser Context Closed" / Startup Crash
+If the add-on crashes immediately, check if:
+1. Structure issue: Ensure you are using the latest version of this add-on which fixes s6 execution errors.
+2. Port conflict: Ensure port 7277 is not used by another service.

+### Admin Token Lost
+If you lost your admin token:
+1. Check `/addon_configs/.../vaultwarden/config.json` (or look in `/data` inside the container).
+2. Delete the token file or reset environment variable `ADMIN_TOKEN` if you set one.

+---

-## Migration
+## 🔄 Migration

-If you are switching from the official add-on to this custom version (or vice versa), please read the [Migration Guide](MIGRATION.md).
+If you are switching from the official add-on to this custom version:

-## Known issues and limitations

-- Some web browsers, like Chrome, disallow the use of Web Crypto APIs in
-  insecure contexts.
-In this case, you might get an error like
-  `Cannot read property 'importKey'`.
-To solve this problem, you need to enable
-  SSL and access the web interface using HTTPS.

-## Changelog & Releases

-This repository keeps a change log using [GitHub's releases][releases]
-functionality.

-Releases are based on [Semantic Versioning][semver], and use the format
-of `MAJOR.MINOR.PATCH`.
-In a nutshell, the version will be incremented
-based on the following:

-- `MAJOR`: Incompatible or major changes.
-- `MINOR`: Backwards-compatible new features and enhancements.
-- `PATCH`: Backwards-compatible bugfixes and package updates.
+1. Stop the official add-on.
+2. Copy your `db.sqlite3` and `attachments` folder from the official add-on's data folder to this add-on's data folder.
+3. Start this add-on.
+4. Vaultwarden is compatible with Bitwarden database format.

+---

 ## Support

 Got questions?

-You have several options to get them answered:

-- The [Home Assistant Community Add-ons Discord chat server][discord] for add-on
-  support and feature requests.
+- The [Home Assistant Community Add-ons Discord chat server][discord] for add-on support and feature requests.
-- The [Home Assistant Discord chat server][discord-ha] for general Home
-  Assistant discussions and questions.
+- The [Home Assistant Discord chat server][discord-ha] for general Home Assistant discussions and questions.
 - The Home Assistant [Community Forum][forum].
-- Join the [Reddit subreddit][reddit] in [/r/homeassistant][reddit]

-You could also [open an issue here][issue] on GitHub.

 ## Authors & contributors

 The original setup of this repository is by [Franck Nijhof][frenck].

-For a full list of all authors and contributors,
-check [the contributor's page][contributors].
+For a full list of all authors and contributors, check [the contributor's page][contributors].

 ## License